5 Best Places to Sell Online in 2020

 When you sell on your website, you receive one-on-one support for operating your business.
 Whether you maintain an in-house design, development, and logistics team or work with a third-party provider, you get the support you need.

-Even though online marketplaces provide seller support, many sellers have mixed experiences.
+Even though online marketplaces provide seller support, many sellers have mixed experiences — even with the best online selling platforms.
 Delayed response times and incomplete answers, for example, can leave sellers frustrated and unable to accept and process orders.

-Essentially, you have control when you sell on your website.
+Essentially, you have control when you sell on your website, which is why it’s one of the best places to sell products online in 2020.

 The disadvantages of selling on your website